Bogardus Snowden Cairns: World War II

 After the outbreak of World War II, and following promotion to Lieutenant Colonel, Cairns served as both the Executive Officer and S-3 Operations Officer of the 13th Armored Regiment of the 1st Armored Division under the command of Colonel Paul M. Robinett, serving with Task Force Green as a part of the Center Task Force during Operation Torch, the invasion of North Africa.
-During the invasion of Oran, Cairns planned and executed the operation, being one of the first to set foot on enemy territory from a landing craft as an example to the men, as recorded by Major Wayne D. Smart in one of Lt.Col.
-Cairns's citations.
-In the drive into Tunisia, Colonel Robinett became Major General Lunsford E. Oliver's deputy commander of Combat Command B, Center Task Force, and the staff of the 13th became Gen. Oliver's staff, keeping then Lt.Col.
-Cairns as the Executive Officer/S3 for all of Combat Command B. When Robinett took command of Combat Command B, there was no change, leaving Lt.Col.
-Cairns as the Executive Officer during the successful repulse of a German force during the Battle of Kasserine Pass near Sbeitla, about which Field Marshall Erwin Rommel afterward remarked that it had been "clever and well fought."
-It was during this time that then Lt.Col.
-Cairns fought alongside future four star General Hamilton Howze, at the time the G3 of General Orlando Ward, and their bond of mutual respect that had begun while they were Cadets at West Point would last throughout the North African and Italian Campaigns of World War II and far beyond.
+During the invasion of Oran, Cairns planned and executed the operation, being one of the first to set foot on enemy territory from a landing craft as an example to the men, as recorded by Major Wayne D. Smart in one of Cairns's citations.
+In the drive into Tunisia, Colonel Robinett became Major General Lunsford E. Oliver's deputy commander of Combat Command B, Center Task Force, and the staff of the 13th became Oliver's staff, keeping Cairns as the Executive Officer/S3 for all of Combat Command B. When Robinett took command of Combat Command B, there was no change, leaving Cairns as the Executive Officer during the successful repulse of a German force during the Battle of Kasserine Pass near Sbeitla, about which Field Marshall Erwin Rommel afterward remarked that it had been "clever and well fought."
+It was during this time that Cairns fought alongside future four star General Hamilton Howze, at the time the G3 of General Orlando Ward.